sundaresanv2004/sundaresanv2004/README.md

 ## About Me

-Hi there! 👋 I'm Sundaresan, a 3rd-year student in Bachelor of Engineering (Computer Science and Engineering) with a keen interest in Artificial Intelligence and Machine Learning.
+Hi there! 👋 I'm Sundaresan, a final year student in Bachelor of Engineering (Computer Science and Engineering) with a keen interest in Artificial Intelligence and Machine Learning.
 I'm currently based in Chennai, Tamil Nadu, India.
 Welcome to my GitHub!

 ## 🌱 What I'm Learning